US STOCKS-Energy leads Wall St rebound; S&P has best day since Dec

 Daniel Morgan, senior portfolio manager at Synovus Trust

-Company in Atlanta, does not see stocks headed for a bear market
+Company in Atlanta, said he does not see stocks headed for a

 JPMorgan rose 1.5 percent to $58.20 on